pedrooaugusto/speech-to-code/spoken/src/modules/typescript/select/README.md

 The following are some examples of phrases, in english, used to trigger the command `Select`:

-1. select letter K
+1. select letter M
-2. select word value
+2. select word graph
-3. select fourth symbol M
+3. select first symbol g
-4. select 42ª word value
+4. select fourth word value
-5. select from letter M to symbol M
+5. select from letter M to K
-6. select from symbol K to first g
+6. select from symbol M to last symbol g
-7. select from 42ª letter g to letter g
+7. select from first letter g to letter K
-8. select from 1ª letter M to 1ª K
+8. select from fourth symbol g to first symbol g
-9. select from line 1 to line 1
+9. select from line 42 to line 1
 10. select from line number 42 to 42
 11. select word [multi_word_token]
-12. select first word [multi_word_token]
+12. select fourth word [multi_word_token]

 #### Português